1. The headline

 Keep the headlines short and crisp.
 Include the main keyword in the title.

-2. The trigger
+2. The trigger/ hook

-Always start with the following:
+Always start with one or two of the following:

-- An anecdote / a real-life example
+- An anecdote/a real-life example

-- A strong opinion/perspective on a piece of research
+- A strong opinion/perspective on research/stats

 3. The main message summary